luiscoco/X509Certificates_sample1/README.md

 This code does the following:

-Generates a new RSA key pair to be used for the certificate.
+- Generates a new RSA key pair to be used for the certificate

-Creates a self-signed certificate request with the specified subject name, using SHA256 for signing.
+- Creates a self-signed certificate request with the specified subject name, using SHA256 for signing

-Sets the certificate validity for 1 year.
+- Sets the certificate validity for 1 year

-Exports the certificate with the private key in a PFX file, protected by a password.
-This file format is commonly used to store both the certificate and its private key securely.
+- Exports the certificate with the private key in a PFX file, protected by a password.
+This file format is commonly used to store both the certificate and its private key securely

-Also exports the certificate without the private key in a DER-encoded .cer file, which can be used in situations where only the public part of the certificate is needed.
+- Also exports the certificate without the private key in a DER-encoded .cer file, which can be used in situations where only the public part of the certificate is needed

-Please ensure you replace "password" with a strong, securely generated password in a real application, especially if you're going to use the certificate in a production environment.
-Also, for production use, consider obtaining certificates from a trusted CA to ensure the security and trustworthiness of your IoT ecosystem.
+Please ensure you replace "password" with a strong, securely generated password in a real application, especially if you're going to use the certificate in a production environment

+Also, for production use, consider obtaining certificates from a trusted CA to ensure the security and trustworthiness of your IoT ecosystem